Etihad Plans Airbus A321s With Flat Bed Business Class, First Class

 My point is simply to say that it can be hard to keep track of Etihad’s fleet plans.
 For example, according to Boeing, Etihad still has 25 Boeing 777Xs on order, while according to Etihad’s CEO, these contracts have been restructured, and that’s no longer the case.

 Similarly, in 2013, Etihad placed an order for 26 Airbus A321neos, but up until now, the airline hasn’t taken delivery of any of these factory fresh jets, as the order has been deferred.
-Instead, Etihad is in the process of taking delivery of six used A321neos, which briefly flew for Bamboo Airways.
+Instead, Etihad has just taken delivery of six used A321neos, which briefly flew for Bamboo Airways.

-But there is a major update when it comes to Etihad’s fleet plans for the A321neo family of aircraft, beyond the ones being acquired secondhand.
+But we recently learned about Etihad’s fleet plans for the A321neo family of aircraft, beyond the ones being acquired secondhand.
 According to Etihad’s CEO:

 • Etihad has ordered A321LRs directly from Airbus, which is the longer range version of the A321neo (though not as long range as the A321XLR)